snehitadhatri/Customer-Chat-bot/TASK 5/README.md

 You: "This is great, thank you!"
 Bot: "I’m glad to hear that! 😊 How else can I assist you?
 (Detected: positive)"

-📊 Evaluation Criteria
+### 📊 Evaluation Criteria
 * Accuracy of sentiment detection
 * Appropriateness of chatbot responses
 * Customer satisfaction during simulated interactions

-🔮 Future Improvements
+### 🔮 Future Improvements
 * Use pretrained transformers (BERT, RoBERTa) for sentiment detection
 * Add multi-language support
 * Personalize empathetic responses based on context

-👩‍💻 Author
+### 🧑‍💻 Author
-Snehita Dhatri - Intern at NULL CLASS
+Name: Snehita Dhatri
+Internship Role: AI Developer Intern
+Organization: NullClass
+Task: 1 - Real-Time Gen AI Customer Support Bot

+### 📜 License
+This is for educational purpose only